Raashii Khanna

-Raashii Khanna (born 30 November 1990) is an Indian actress and playback singer who predominantly works in Telugu and Tamil film industries.
-She made her acting debut in a supporting role with the Hindi film Madras Cafe (2013) and subsequently made her debut as female lead with Telugu film Oohalu Gusagusalade (2014), in Tamil with Imaikkaa Nodigal (2018) and Malayalam with Villain (2017).
+Raashii Khanna (born 30 November 1990) is an Indian actress who works predominantly in Telugu and Tamil films.
+She made her acting debut in a supporting role with the Hindi film Madras Cafe (2013) and subsequently appeared in Telugu film Oohalu Gusagusalade (2014), which won her the SIIMA Award for Best Female Debut – Telugu.

-She has appeared in several commercially successful films like Bengal Tiger (2015), Supreme (2016), Jai Lava Kusa (2017), Tholi Prema (2018), Imaikkaa Nodigal (2018), Venky Mama (2019), Prati Roju Pandage (2019), Thiruchitrambalam (2022), Sardar (2022) and established herself as one of the leading actresses in Telugu and Tamil cinema.
-Khanna has also sung a few songs for films.
+Khanna starred in commercially successful films such as Oohalu Gusagusalade (2014), Bengal Tiger (2015), Supreme (2016), Jai Lava Kusa (2017), Tholi Prema (2018), Imaikkaa Nodigal (2018), Venky Mama (2019), Prati Roju Pandage (2019), Thiruchitrambalam (2022), Sardar (2022) and Aranmanai 4 (2024), establishing herself as one of the leading actresses in Telugu and Tamil cinema.
+Khanna has also sung a few songs in different languages.
+She has since starred in the Hindi streaming series Rudra: The Edge of Darkness (2022) and Farzi (2023).

 Early life

 Khanna was born on 30 November 1990 and hails from Delhi.
 She did her schooling at St. Mark's Senior Secondary Public School, Delhi and graduated with a Bachelor of Arts with honours in English at Lady Shri Ram College, Delhi.

 According to Khanna, she was an academic topper who was extremely studious, geek during her schooling and college days.
 When Khanna was young, she wanted to become a singer but as she grew up, she was more interested into studying and aspired to become an IAS officer.
 Khanna claims that she neither had interest in modelling nor thought of becoming an actress and it was her destiny that made her an actress.
 During her college days, she tried a hand at copywriting for advertisements, before she made her venture into acting in various advertisements prior to films.